0xKurt/nft-ne-fu2/README.md

 - Open [Remix](https://remix.ethereum.org)
 - Go to the File Explorer, create a new file, name it and in the editor paste the contract code from `contracts/single-file/NFT_flat.sol`
-- With the contract above as the active tab in the Editor, compile the contract using compiler version **0.8.4**
+- With the contract above as the active tab in the Editor, compile the contract using compiler version **0.8.4** and **enable optimization: 200**
 - Go to the Deploy & Run Transactions plugin and choose the environment **Injected Web3** (make sure you connect your wallet browser extension to the correct network)
 - Choose the Contract called **NFT** and click on **Deploy**